liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices/03-managing-image-resolutions.markdown

 ## The Recycle Bin and Adapted Images [](id=recycling-adapted-images)

-You can't explicitly move adapted images to the Recycle Bin.
+You can't move adapted images directly to the Recycle Bin.
 But if the original image is in the Recycle Bin, the corresponding adapted images behave as if they are in the Recycle Bin and users can't view them.